Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Experiments

-\paragraph{Metrics} As mentioned in~\cref{sec:eva}, we report the explanation at end~(after attack) to measure the explanation robustness.
-A higher explanation loss means a worse attack and thus better explanation robustness.
-We also include the explanation loss at start~(before attack) to show the influence of our method on the explanation loss landscape.
-For classification robustness, we report the adversarial accuracy which is the classification accuracy under an adversarial attack.
-A higher adversarial accuracy shows better classification robustness.
-We also report clean accuracy to determine whether the models work normally in non-adversarial settings.
+As mentioned in~\cref{subsec:eva}, we measure explanation robustness using the explanation loss in the end after explanation attack $\mathcal{L}_e^{\text{end}}$.
+A higher $\mathcal{L}_e^{\text{end}}$ indicates a worse attack and thus better explanation robustness.
+We also report the explanation loss before explanation attack $\mathcal{L}_e^{\text{start}}$ to show the influence of our method on the explanation loss landscape.
+For classification robustness, we report adversarial accuracy $\accAdv$, with higher values indicating better classification robustness.
+Additionally, we include clean accuracy $\accClean$ to ensure the models function normally in non-adversarial settings.